vpavlin/docker-tools/fedora-image-builder/README.md

 # ./build.sh
 ```

-You can specify kickstart file with *--kickstart* option (either local path URL), install tree to build from with *--repo*, name of the built image with *--name* and path to the image file (*--disk*) which will be used as a storage for the VM where the anaconda and kickstart will run.
+You can specify kickstart file with *--kickstart* option (either local path or URL), install tree to build from with *--repo*, name of the built image with *--name* and path to the image file (*--disk*) which will be used as a storage for the VM where the anaconda and kickstart will run.